General

 https://t.co/JpYVYpgFgt pic.twitter.com/dUA06FolOu

 On 23rd October 2023, during an address to his supporters in Lingala, President Tshisekedi accused the Constitution of having been ‘drafted abroad and by foreigners’ and of containing ‘weaknesses’ and not being adapted to the realities of the country.
 He reaffirmed his intention to set up, by decree, an interdisciplinary commission of experts to study the possibility of drafting a new Constitution as early as 2025.
 In a circular sent to the local executives of the ruling Union pour la démocratie et le progrès social (UDPS), the party’s leaders were called on to ‘mobilise and raise awareness among the party's grassroots in order to impress upon the militants the merits’ of revising the Constitution.
-For its part, the opposition believes that this is above all an attempt to get round the two-year term limit.
+For its part, the opposition believes that this is above all an attempt to get round the two-terms limit.

 The activist Jean-Claude Katende, of the African Association for the Defence of Human Rights (Asadho) asks why the Constitution should be changed to give power for many years to people who have not yet managed to convince after more than five years in power.